dannauu/TeamProfileGenerator/README.md

 ## Contribution

-Fork the repository and make an necessary changes you see fit and submit a pull request!
+Fork the repository and make any necessary changes you see fit and submit a pull request!

 ## Tests